kaihuchen/articles/SurfingGenAI/index.md

 *DRAFT*

-# How to Surf the GenAI Wave
+# Surfing the GenAI Wave with the Ensemble Architecture

-There is a gigantic Gen AI wave happening, do you know how to ride it safely?
+There is a gigantic Gen AI wave happening, how can we ride it safely?

 The rapid evolution of the Generative AI (GenAI) space indeed presents a challenging environment for startups.
-Here are several reasons why a new GenAI startup could face difficulties or even get annihilated as the technology and market landscape evolve:
+Here are several reasons why a new GenAI startup could face difficulties or even get annihilated as the technology and market landscape evolve.

+The *Ensemble Architecture* is about using a panel of diverse GenAI chatbots to work together to fulfill a given task, either by collaborative delegation, or through constructive competition, or a combination of both.
+Obviously this architecture has its advantages and disadvantages, so given here is an detailed study of why this architecture might be a worthwhile pursue, under certain circumstances.

+Given below is a list of potential reasons why a GenAI startup might fail, and here we will try to see how the ensemble architecture will fare agianst such perils.

 1. **Technological Advancements**: GenAI is characterized by rapid advancements.
 A startup may invest in a technology that becomes outdated quickly due to newer models or approaches.